aragilar/dnd-flask/data/documentation/customization.md

 ## Multiclassing Example

 Gary is playing a 4th-level fighter.
 When his character earns enough experience points to reach 5th level, Gary decides that his character will multiclass instead of continuing to progress as a fighter.
 Gary's fighter has been spending a lot of time with Dave's rogue, and has even been doing some jobs on the side for the local thieves' guild as a bruiser.
-Gary decides that his character will multiclass into the rogue class, and thus his character becomes a 4th level fighter and lst-level rogue (written as fighter 4/rogue 1).
+Gary decides that his character will multiclass into the rogue class, and thus his character becomes a 4th level fighter and 1st-level rogue (written as fighter 4/rogue 1).

 When Gary's character earns enough experience to reach 6th level, he can decide whether to add another fighter level (becoming a fighter 5/rogue 1), another rogue level (becoming a fighter 4/rogue 2), or a level in a third class, perhaps dabbling in wizardry thanks to the tome of mysterious lore he acquired (becoming a fighter 4/rogue 1/wizard 1).